Foliated Structure of The Kuranishi Space and Isomorphisms of Deformation Families of Compact Complex Manifolds

 defined on a neighborhood $U'$ of $t_{\infty}$ such that $\Cal X'$ is locally isomorphic to $h^*K$ at $t_{\infty}$.

 But now we can make use of Proposition K2.
 The sequence

 converges in Sobolev norms to

 hence $f$ and $h$ take the same values not only at $t_\infty$ but also at every $t_n$ for $n$ big enough.
-Moreover, still by Proposition K2, the map $h$ is the unique map such that $\Cal X'$ is locally isomorphic to $h^*\Cal K$ at $t_{\infty}$ (provided $K$ is based and marked at $f(t_{\infty})$ and provided a marking of $\Cal X'$ is fixed at $t_{\infty}$ and asked to be preserved).
+Moreover, still by Proposition K2, and since we assumed that $K$ is reduced, the map $h$ is the unique map such that $\Cal X'$ is locally isomorphic to $h^*\Cal K$ at $t_{\infty}$ (provided $K$ is based and marked at $f(t_{\infty})$ and provided a marking of $\Cal X'$ is fixed at $t_{\infty}$ and asked to be preserved).
 Since the family $\Cal X'$ is a holomorphic family, $h$ must be holomorphic.
 So as before we have $f\equiv h$.

 \remark{Remark} This is just another way of saying that $K$ is universal with respect to families with $h^0$ constant equal to $h^0(0)$.
 Proposition K2 was proved by Kuranishi to have this type of result. \endremark